-Yes, the application can be used as a workplace assessment where each criterion on the candidate report sheet can be signed off as you meet it.
+Yes, the application can be used as a workplace assessment where each criterion in the candidate’s column of the portfolio can be signed off as you meet it.
 You can work your way toward accreditation as you develop your skills.

-How can ability be judged by a completed form?
+How can ability be judged by a completed form (the portfolio)?

-The application process has changed over the years; yes a candidate does need to complete a form, the principles are then discussed with an assessor (who has to meet certain criteria) and the assessor then returns their completed form to say whether they believe the applicant is suitable for the level they have applied at.
+The application process has changed over the years; yes a candidate does need to enter details in the candidate’s section of the portfolio.
+The principles are then discussed by the candidate and the assessor, who must also meet certain criteria.
+The assessor must declare whether they have seen sufficient evidence to sign off the applicant as being suitable for the level they have applied at.

 How come so many members seem to hold individual accreditation, should the criteria be tougher?

-Do APIL review the accreditation process and requirements at a regular basis?
+Does APIL review the accreditation process and requirements on a regular basis?

-Can someone on the AvMA/Clincal Negligence panel(s) be automatically accredited with APIL?
+Can someone on other accreditation panels be automatically accredited with APIL

 Is there accreditation for Scottish members/solicitor advocates in Scotland?